 Beneficiaries retain the right to utilize the standard appeals process rather than the new expedited process in all situations.
 A QIO may review an appeal from a beneficiary whose request is not timely filed, but the QIO does not have to adhere to the time frame for issuing a decision, and the limitation on liability does not apply.

-A beneficiary may request reconsideration review by the QIC for an unfavorable decision .
-If the reconsideration decision is unsatisfactory and at least $200 remains in controversy, the beneficiary may request an ALJ hearing.
+A beneficiary may request reconsideration review by the QIC for an unfavorable decision.
+If the reconsideration decision is unsatisfactory and the amount in controversy is sufficient, the beneficiary may request an ALJ hearing.
 Hearing requests must be made within 60 days of receipt of the notice of the reconsideration decision.
 The hearing request should be made in writing and should be filed with the entity identified in the reconsideration notice.

 If the hearing request is unsatisfactory, a beneficiary may request a review from the Medicare Appeals Council (MAC).
 The request must be made within 60 days of receipt of the hearing decision.
-If $2,000 remains in controversy after the hearing, the case may proceed into United States District Court.
+If, after the hearing, the amount in controversy meets the requirements the case may proceed into United States District Court.

 A Medicare Advantage (MA) enrollee also has the right to appeal if the MA plan denies coverage for a service.
 An MA plan is required to provide enrollees with information regarding the appeals process as part of the plan materials.
 The appeals procedures for Medicare Part C, including the timeframes for requesting appeals, are different than the appeal procedures for traditional Medicare.
 In MA cases, initial determinations are known as “organization determinations. ” Organization determinations as well as the next level of review, reconsideration determinations , are made by the MA plan.
 If a reconsidered decision is denied in whole or in part, it is sent automatically to the Part C Independent Review Entity (IRE), an external review organization hired by CMS to review Medicare Advantage reconsidered decisions.
 The IRE decision may be appealed to an ALJ, as in Part A or Part B appeals above.